JavaScript Testing In And Around WordPress

 afterEach(cleanup); //reset JSDOM after each test

-it("Calls the onchange function", () => {
+it("Calls the onChange function", () => {

 //put test here